 After an early investment by Sequoia Capital, North Carolina-based 3D printer company Carbon needed to relocate to Silicon Valley.
 T3’s data-driven approach to real estate and workplace solutions assisted in the company’s transition and led to a headquarters that supports the rapidly growing company’s cultural and growth goals.

 Carbon founder Joe DeSimone knew that the company’s breakthrough technology would only take the company so far once it relocated to the west coast.
 To attract and retain top-tier talent, Carbon needed to balance the type of creative, collaborative workspace Silicon Valley employees demand with the ample chemistry, lab, and machine shop space the company needed to continue growing.

 The team at Carbon met with several real estate firms to identify the best partner to support its growth needs.
 While other firms offered a variety of different location recommendations, we suggested stepping back and using a data-informed process.
 Our commitment to analyzing commute information, demographics, and other relevant data resonated with the Carbon team, and we were hired to advise the company on its first headquarters.

-Our Location Strategy and Tenant Brokerage teams worked together to create a data-backed location scorecard for Carbon, providing them with the best options on where to set up shop first.
+Our Location Strategy and Tenant Brokerage teams worked together to create a data-backed location scorecard for Carbon, providing the company with the best options on where to set up shop first.
 Our brokers toured every relevant site option between San Francisco and Mountain View, paying particular attention to transit access and the ability to create a unique lab/creative office hybrid that would meet Carbon’s needs.

 In addition to securing an initial space for Carbon, we helped the company reduce its out-of-pocket costs on buildouts and facilitated partnerships with exceptional designers, architects, contractors and project managers.
 We also planned for the company’s future growth by securing airtight subleasing rights.